Your traffic didn’t disappear. It moved.

 The Chartbeat data shows the cost of not answering that question.
 The Matomo data shows the window is open right now: AI is already reading your site.
 Give it a reason to cite you.

-Start with a free GEO audit to see where you stand.
+Start with a free GEO score to see where you stand.
 Or explore the full GEO service if you want this done for you.

 Frequently Asked Questions